Kaolin clay (aka: china clay) is an incredibly useful and versatile soft, white clay. It is used in the manufacture of porcelain and fine china.

 If it’s about to rain, don’t apply the spray as it will just be wasted.

-Once you’ve mixed up your solution, put it in a backpack sprayer for application over large areas, or use a small spray bottle to apply it to just a few plants.
+Once you’ve mixed up your solution, use a backpack sprayer for application over large areas, or use a small spray bottle to apply it to just a few plants.

 For best results, a sprayer with continuous agitation is recommended.